facile-it/facile-coding-standard/README.md

 ## Migrating to 0.3

-Updating the plugin from v0.2 to v0.3 could not update your configuration.

-If you have any problem you can generate a new configuration and update your `.php_cs` configuration.
+While updating the plugin from v0.2 to v0.3, it's not possible to update the configuration automatically.
+Since your previous configuration should be committed into your Git repository, we suggest to temporarely delete it and just run the update, asking the plugin to create a new one; this way, you can use the diff afterwards to merge your personal modifications onto the new configuration format.

 ### v0.3 default configuration